Human immunodeficiency virus genotypic resistance testing

 See our Genetics Information page

-The genetic material of the HIV virus is isolated from the blood sample.
+The genetic material of the Human immunodeficiency virus (HIV) is isolated from the blood sample.
 The genetic material is then sequenced – a form of decoding.
 This results in a long string of letters signifying the genetic code of particular parts of the virus.
-The sequence from your virus is compared to a computer database to see if mutations known to cause drug resistance are present.
+The sequence from your virus is compared to a computer database to see if any genetic mutations that are known to cause drug resistance are present.

 The test is performed on a sample of blood drawn from a needle placed in your arm.